Holographic Open/Closed Exchange in Double Deeply Virtual Compton Scattering: Fixed-$j$ Structural Matching to the $\pm$-Basis Wilson Kernels: Holographic factorization from the Witten diagram

+These are the same pure-AdS wave functions that underlie the vacuum current-current matching of Refs.~\cite{Erlich:2005qh,Grigoryan:2007vg}.
+The scalar kernel written below is the TT-projected upper vertex defined by Eq.~\eqref{eq:TTscalar-invariant}.
+In the full gauge-invariant $VVh$ or $VV\cO_j$ coupling one also generates longitudinal terms from $F_{z\mu}$ and derivative structures, which in the conformal limit may be represented through $K_0$ or $z\partial_zK_1$.
+After applying the scalar TT projector, these components belong to longitudinal or distinct helicity/tensor invariants rather than to the kernel matched here; the complementary LL/TL projections are the natural place where those derivative structures appear, as in Nishio--Watari and in the projection formula of Sec.~II.D, Eq.~(II.17), of Ref.~\cite{Mamo:2021tzd}.
+The leading scalar invariant retained here is therefore represented by $\cV(Q_1,z)\cV(Q_2,z)$.
+The top integral reduces to \begin{widetext}

+\end{widetext} with $y=Qz\simeq \sqrt{(Q_1^2+Q_2^2)/2}\,z$.
+The displayed square-root form is the spacelike \DDVCS domain $|\eta/\xi|<1$ in which both virtualities are kept off shell; endpoint limits such as \DVCS and complex physical continuations are taken after the fixed--$j$ kernel has been identified.
+The integral is elementary:\footnote{Equivalently, Eq.~\eqref{eq:main-C1-result} is the standard product-Bessel integral for $K_1(a y)K_1(b y)$ after setting $a^2=1+\eta/\xi$ and $b^2=1-\eta/\xi$.
+Nishio--Watari use the same identity for the open-string $C_1$ integral in Appendix~B of Ref.~\cite{Nishio:2014eua}.}

 The hard kernel is therefore universal.
 It is not a model artifact of the soft-wall; it is fixed completely by the pure-$\AdS$ photon wave functions and by the power of $z$ carried by the exchanged spin--$j$ field.
+For the closed BPST branch this is the new part of the construction: the same hypergeometric family arises from a closed-string Witten diagram with its Mellin exponent fixed by BPST power counting.
 This is the precise mathematical sense in which the hard kernel is a consequence of the AdS geometry rather than of a phenomenological ansatz.

 The exponent entering Eq.~\eqref{eq:main-C1-def} is not assumed.
 It follows directly from the Witten diagram.
 In the upper vertex the measure contributes $z^{-5}$, the tensor vertex contributes $z^{4+2(j-2)}$, the bulk-to-boundary propagator contributes $z^{-(j-2)}$, the boundary mode contributes $z^{\Delta_X(j)}$, and the two photon wave functions contribute $z^2$.
 Hence the integrand scales as